 PERSONAL ASSESSMENT PROCESS

-There are a number of background questionnaires, career exercises, and online assessments that we recommend to clients who which to explore their future career direction.
-However, it is not necessary to use all of these tools, and if you still have similar exercises or assessments that you completed in the past, they may serve as a good substitute for some of these.
+There are many background questionnaires, career exercises, and online assessments available.
+We will recommend one or more of these for clients who wish to explore their future career direction.
+It is not necessary to use all these tools, and your past assessments or similar exercises may serve as a good substitute for some of these.

 - Background Questionnaires and Resume/Work History Review.
-Almost all of our clients, either during or before their first appointment, complete our First Appointment Questionnaire.
-In addition, assessment clients are encourage to complete all or part of the Supplemental Client Background Form to give us more information about their whole lives to give us some contest as we help them with the assessment process.
+Many of our clients, prior to (or during) their initial meeting, are asked to complete our First Appointment Questionnaire.
+In addition, clients are encouraged to fill in the Supplemental Client Background Form, which provides more information about their lives to provide context to supplement the assessment process.
 While we want to learn about your career and life aspirations, it is just as important that we understand your responsibilities and perceived constraints (i.e. unusually high monthly expenses) in order to help you effectively.

 - Written Exercises.
-We recommend the Seven Stories Exercise, the Fifteen and Forty Year Vision Exercise, and the Brainstorming All Possible Careers Exercise from the Five O'Clock Club's classic book, Targeting a Great Career (we give/send this book to clients).
+We recommend the Seven Stories Exercise, the Fifteen and Forty Year Vision Exercise, and the Brainstorming All Possible Careers Exercise from the Five O’Clock Club classic book, Targeting a Great Career (we provide this book to clients).

-- Other Services.
-As needed, we also help clients with personal branding and executive presence.
+Other Services.
+As needed, we help clients with personal branding and executive presence.

 PRACTICAL TARGETING PROCESS

 During the targeting process we look at your assessment results/career aspirations (from the processes above), work experience (resume), and financial needs, and help you to come up with some realistic job targets to explore.

 We then explain why you should – and show you how to – talk to people in your desired field before you finalize your target and start interviewing.
 We also explain why every job hunter benefits from a fairly narrow, very specific first choice job target and why this is particularly important for job hunters who are changing job functions or industries.